yufujimoto/PyBossa-ja/README.md

-# How to apply Japanese User Interfaces
+# How to add Japanese menu to PyBossa

 1. Replace some files located in "~/pybossa/pybossa/themes/default/templates" with following files.